NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 ====

 - Can we do something about the SYNTAX table cell contents?
 We should have it split onto new lines for each "or".
-- :ref:`devtype` references something called QRD to rename a device.
-It is not found.
-- :ref:`dbl` references ESC whihc is not found.
-- DISP_COLOUR is referenced from KeywordsI (Ink) but is not in this file.

 ..  _data: